judithsanchez/scoutly/src/app/companies/page.md

 - Added "Show Tracked Only" filter to allow users to view only their tracked companies.
 - Added sorting options by company ranking (high-to-low and low-to-high).
 - Updated the `useCompanies` hook to include a `updateRanking` mutation for modifying company rankings.
+- Added "On-Site" filter option for companies with IN_OFFICE work model.
+- Added "Add Company" button and modal that allows users to create new companies and optionally track them with a custom ranking.

 ## Status